 Users who have avoided the Windows 10 update, or who have recently switched from a modern PC to an older Windows 7 machine, might experience problems with Windows updates.
 One Seven Forums user explained:

-Win7x64 8 posts Unable to install KB3125574 convenience rollup Im on my backup pc and this one has Win7 pro x64 without any kind of updates.
-I wanted to update it and I installed first KB3020369, which is a prereq, and also KB2670838 (suggested by WHDownloader to install before the roll up).
-Of course, I restarted after installing these two updates.
+I am on my backup PC, which runs on Win7 Pro x64 and does not have any updates.
+I wanted to update it, so I first installed KB3020369, a prerequisite, and also KB2670838 – as suggested by WHDownloader to install before the rollup.
+Naturally, I restarted the PC after installing these two updates.

-The problem I have is that the update wont install.
-Its always at 0%.
-I tried several times, after 1 hour waiting, nothing.
-I even tried installing it with ntlite and its exactly the same problem, stuck at 0%.
+The problem I have is that the update won’t install.
+It’s always at 0%.
+I’ve tried several times; even after waiting for one hour, there’s no progress.
+I even attempted to install it with ntlite, but I encountered exactly the same problem – it’s stuck at 0%.

 This is a problem that other Windows 7 users have experienced, and it can be resolved by changing your machine’s update settings, before performing manual updates.